oscardagrach/galaxy_s5_dev_tree_appended_bug/README.md

 This is a bug I exploited in the Galaxy S5 bootloader to achieve arbitrary code execution in LK.
 The vulnerability is in the function dev_tree_appended, which parses a device tree blob that's appended to a zImage, as opposed to packed as a separate image in an Android boot image like stock.

-#### Scope:
+### Scope:
 This vulnerability affects all Galaxy S5, Galaxy S5 Active, and possibly some early builds for the Note 3 and 4.
 The bug has since been patched by CodeAurora and Samsung.
 The device I am using is the Verizon Galaxy S5 (G900V) and I am using the G900VVRS2DQD1 (Marshmallow, 6.0.1), which appears to be the last firmware affected.

-#### Summary:
+### Summary:
 Rewind the clock 7 years to the glory days of XDA.
 The Galaxy S4 is released, and the famous exploit Loki is released by researcher Dan Rosenberg/djrbliss.
 This effectively allowed the booting of unsigned boot and recovery images.
 So how did he do it?
 During Dan's research, he discovered that the bootloader doesn't apply any sanity checks to the boot image headers, meaning you could pack up a kernel, ramdisk, or shellcode, and load it to any arbitrary address in non-secure world, including over the bootloader being executed in memory.
 Not too long after, the vulnerability was patched, and Samsung placed much more focus on ensuring sane and safe parsing of boot image headers.

 This resulted in several checks added to ensure that the kernel, ramdisk, and device tree don't overlap LK memory or anywhere else that would be problematic, like the scratch memory where the bootloader loads the boot image from eMMC.

 Starting with the Galaxy S5 (I believe the S4 used ATAGS but correct me if I'm wrong...), Samsung started using device trees.

-What is a device tree?
+##### What is a device tree?

-Summarized up, it's essentially a small 'map' or data structure for the Linux kernel to determine what hardware is on-board, how it's configured, etc...
+It's essentially a small 'map' or data structure for the Linux kernel to determine what hardware is on-board, how it's configured, etc...
 During the probe phase of Linux drivers that support device trees, they search for a 'comaptible node' in the device tree, a flag saying "hey, please load this driver, we have this hardware."
 This was meant to help simplify bringing-up and supporting ARM (and other) devices, and move away from the awful board files we were so used to in the 3.10 kernel.

-How does Samsung load their device trees?
+##### How does Samsung load their device trees?

 There's a couple different ways to load a device tree.
 One such method used by Samsung  and several other OEMs is to pack the device tree blob into the boot image.
 While it might be unknown to the public, often there are several hardware revisions of products, and in between these hardware revisions there may be different peripherals, minor design changes/fixes, etc...
 In order to accomodate all these different revisions, Samsung concatenates all these different hardware revision's device trees into one blob so the kernel can choose the best match.

 Let's take a quick look at the Android boot image header (prior to Android 9):